14bit/Assignment6/resources/README.txt

 - Modified Shapes to check for time properly, as they were making sure time in movements didn't overlap at all, rather than making sure movements had shared start and end points.

+- Modified and removed some tests to reflect those changes

 ------------------
 How our views work: